 Fleming began work as a teacher’s assistant

-IN HISTORY: Edward Pickering appointed director of Harvard College observatory
+Edward Pickering appointed Director of Harvard College Observatory

 Catalogue of Stars

-IN HISTORY: Henrietta Swan Leavitt and Annie Jump Cannon start work at the observatory
+Swan Leavitt and Jump Cannon work at the Observatory

 Fleming elected honorary member of the Royal Astronomical Society